zaksabeast/PokemonRNGGuides/guides/usum/en/stationary.md

 Note: Do not mess with filters while creating a timeline.
 You should not have touched anything in filters (except to check the "Safe F Only" box) up to this point.
 Otherwise if you have messed with filters, restart from the beginning.
 ```

-2. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results you want.
+2. Adjust filters to what you are wanting, then click "Calculate" and choose any one of the results to be your target frame.
 If there are no results, increase the time in "Create Timeline".

-3. Advance to that frame and when you land on it, Press A to obtain the Pokemon or begin a battle with the Pokemon.
+3. Advance to your target frame.
+When you land on it, press `A` to obtain the Pokemon or begin a battle with the Pokemon.

 Congrats!
 You should now have the Pokemon you wanted.
 If not, you can reset the game and try again.